• Link to Facebook

 Eastern suburbs

-Continuing on, they headed west through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-So far, on the solo Sydney trike tour, the passenger has seen so many beautiful places.
+Firstly they headed east, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.

 Bondi Beach